lstasiak/StanfordDogs-Classifier-FastApi/README.md

 - different type of architecture functionality: with head model (so the base weights are frozen) or in the fine-tuning mode.

 ### Other
-We can check model training data as Loss value, Accuracy and F_score both on training and test dataset by checking: http://0.0.0.0:8000/api/stats/
+We can check model training data such as Loss value, Accuracy and F_score both on training and test dataset by checking: http://0.0.0.0:8000/api/stats/

 Other functionalities defined in Makefile include e.g. code reformatting using black and isort.